 Statistics can be applied almost anywhere, which is one of the reasons the employment is projected to grow 34% from 2014-2024, according to the Bureau of Labor Statistics.
-Opportunities are available for Statisticians in a wide range of industries including finance, insurance, pharmaceutical, medical, engineering, life sciences and internet search, among others.
+Opportunities are available for Statisticians and data scientists in a wide range of industries including finance, insurance, pharmaceutical, medical, engineering, life sciences and internet search, among others.

 Combined BS-MS Program